algorithmiaio/shorties/README.md

 We want to take our text and create a trigram file that we will use in step three to generate new text.
 The trigram model that we are building is essentially a list of word sequences, in our case sequences of 3 words, that appear in the text.
 [Read more about n-grams](https://en.wikipedia.org/wiki/N-gram) to get a deeper understanding of what the algorithm is constructing.

 Let's walk through a short python script based on the one that I used to generate a novel for [NaNoGenMo](https://github.com/dariusk/NaNoGenMo-2015) last month.
-You can find the full script here [INSERT LINK HERE], which you with run with `python generate-trigrams.py`.
+You can find the [full script here](https://github.com/algorithmiaio/shorties/tree/master/python%20examples), which you with run with `python generate-trigrams.py`.
 While I chose to do this in python, feel free to use the langugage you feel the most comfortable working in!

 First things first, we need to import the Algorithmia client.
 If you haven't used Algorithmia before, give the [python docs](http://docs.algorithmia.com/?python#python-client) a quick glance.
 Short version: install the client with `pip install algorithmia`.